 Okay, let’s stop messing about, here, which platforms should you set up, keep updated and use proactively?

 On the whole, every business should have an optimised Twitter and Facebook account.
 Even if the Facebook page is more of a static microsite than a content factory, it is incredibly important.
 Twitter is vital both for content and interaction strategy – B2B and B2C.

-For the majority of B2C businesses, an Instagram account will be useful and for B2Bs, LinkedIn in as important as any other platform at your disposal.
+For the majority of B2C businesses, an Instagram account will be useful and for B2Bs, LinkedIn is as important as any other platform at your disposal.
 From a visibility and SEO point of view, having a Google + account is important, just as is it to have your Google places set up – remember, Google owns internet search!

 Of course, larger brands, with the capacity, resources or social media management budget can afford to spend more time on a wider range of platforms to cover their bases.
-It stands to reason visual brands would benefit form thriving Instagram, Pinterest, YouTube and Snapchat accounts.
+It stands to reason visual brands would benefit from thriving Instagram, Pinterest, YouTube and Snapchat accounts.

 Maximise your return on Twitter and LinkedIn with #Winning at Social Media or contact us for more info about what we can do for you.